jpype-project/jpype/doc/dbapi2.rst

 Globals
 -------

-``jpype.dbapi`` defines several globals that define the module behavior.
+JPype dbapi2 defines several globals that define the module behavior.
 These values are constants.

 .. _apilevel: